tomershvueli/fastlane/fastlane/lib/fastlane/actions/docs/sync_code_signing.md

 *Google Cloud Storage only*

 When running `fastlane match init` the first time, the setup process will help you create your `gc_keys.json` file.
-This file contains the auth credentials needed to access your Google Cloud storage bucket.
+This file contains the authentication credentials needed to access your Google Cloud storage bucket.
 Make sure to keep that file secret and never add it to version control.

 We recommend adding `gc_keys.json` to your `.gitignore` and manually add the file to all your work machines.
 Every developer should create their own `gc_keys.json` file, which will give the admin full control over who has read/write access to the given Storage bucket.
 At the same time it allows your team to revoke a single key if a file gets compromised.